 Attend the virtual book launch for The Word in the Wilderness: Popular Piety and the Manuscript Arts in Early Pennsylvania on Sunday, July 19th at 4:30 p.m.
 The free Zoom event is hosted by the Horner Memorial Library of the German Society of Pennsylvania in Philadelphia.
 Advance registration is required by emailing email@example.com.
 Download the e-invitation here for more details.

-A recording of the book launch event will be posted on this website after the live event is concluded.
+A recording of the book launch event is below.

 Johannes Bard, penmanship sample, "Alphabet Romain," Adams County, Pennsylvania, ca. 1819-1821.
 Courtesy of the Winterthur Museum.